1915 National Highway Association Map of United States Proposed Highway Network

 Publication History and Census

 This map was created and published by the National Highways Association and published in 1915.
-We note fourteen examples cataloged in OCLC, which are part of the collections at, among others, the University of Illinois at Urbana Champaign, the University of Chicago, the University of North Carolina at Chapel Hill, Yale University, and the Boston Athenaeum.
+We note 14 examples cataloged in OCLC, including: the University of Illinois at Urbana Champaign, the University of Chicago, the University of North Carolina at Chapel Hill, Yale University, and the Boston Athenaeum.

 Condition